Harris will enlist Beyoncé as Trump sits with Joe Rogan for a Texas-sized final push

 Trump's media strategy this election cycle has relied heavily on these social media-friendly, male-heavy podcasts and influencers that largely eschew probing policy questions and paint the former president as a friendly, accessible figure.

-The two appearances in Texas also underscore what could potentially be the largest gender gap in a recent presidential election, with Harris increasing support among women and Trump among men.
+The two appearances in Texas also underscore what could potentially be the largest gender gap in a recent presidential election, with Trump increasing support among men and Harris among women.

 Copyright 2024 NPR